SeismicSource/sourcespec/README.md

 where the three parameter to determine are:

-- the seismic moment *Mo*;
+- the seismic moment *Mo*
-- the corner frequency *Fc*;
+- the corner frequency *Fc*
-- the attenuation parameter *t﹡*.
+- the attenuation parameter *t﹡*

 The inversion is performed in moment magnitude units.
 Different inversion algorithms can be used:

-- TNC: truncated Newton algorithm (with bounds)
+- TNC: [truncated Newton algorithm] (with bounds)
-- LM: Levenberg-Marquardt algorithm
+- LM: [Levenberg-Marquardt algorithm]
-  (warning: Trust Region Reflective algorithm will be used instead if bounds are provided)
+  (warning: [Trust Region Reflective algorithm] will be used instead if bounds are provided)
-- BH: basin-hopping algorithm
+- BH: [basin-hopping algorithm]
-- GS: grid search
+- GS: [grid search]
-- IS: importance sampling of misfit grid, using k-d tree
+- IS: [importance sampling] of misfit grid, using [k-d tree]

 Starting from the inverted parameters *Mo*, *Fc*, *t﹡* and following the equations in [Madariaga (2010)][Madariaga2010], other quantities are computed for each station:

-- the Brune stress drop;
+- the Brune stress drop
-- the source radius.
+- the source radius
+- the quality factor *Qo* of P- or S-waves

 Finally, the radiated energy can be mesured on the spectra, following the approach described in [Lancieri et al. (2012)][Lancieri2012].